-The Accessibility for Ontarians with Disabilities Act, 2005 (the AODA) is a Provincial Act with the purpose of developing, implementing and enforcing accessibility standards in order to achieve accessibility for persons with disabilities with respect to goods, services, facilities, accommodation, employment, buildings, structures and premises.
+The Accessibility for Ontarians with Disabilities Act, 2005 (the AODA) is a Provincial Act that legislates the development, implementation and maintenance of accessibility standards in the workplace.
+The goal of this Act is to implement measures that support equity and accessibility for persons with disabilities with respect to goods, services, facilities, accommodation, employment, buildings, structures and premises.

 Under the AODA, Ontario Regulation 429/07 entitled “Accessibility Standards for Customer Service” establishes accessibility standards specific to customer service for public sector organizations and other persons or organizations that provide goods and services to members of the public or other third parties.

 This policy has been developed in accordance with the Accessibility Standards for Customer Service (Ontario Regulation 429/07) and addresses the following, as related to persons with disabilities:

 - The use of assistive devices, service animals, and/or support persons

 - Notice of temporary disruptions in services and facilities